iterative/dvc.org/content/docs/studio/user-guide/experiments/configure-a-project.md

 [display preferences]:
   /doc/studio/user-guide/experiments/explore-ml-experiments#columns

-### Custom metrics and parameters
+## Custom metrics and parameters

+If you are creating a project for a non-DVC repository, you will need to specify the custom files that contain the metrics and hyperparameters that you want to visualize.

-If you want to connect custom files, you can add them by clicking the `Add file` button.
-Enter the full file path within your Git repository, and specify whether the file is for `Metrics` or `Parameters`.
+To connect to a custom file, click the `Add file` button, enter the full file path within your Git repository, and specify whether the file is for `Metrics` or `Parameters`.

 ![](https://static.iterative.ai/img/studio/project_settings_custom_files.png)